MaryPulley/Project_2/README.md

 Bird flu is currently spreading in the US, posing a significant **public health risk** due to its **zoonotic potential** and causing economic damage to the poultry industry.
 This project aims to **analyze the severity of different bird flu strains using genomic data**.

 ### **Key Research Questions:**
-1. **Based on the strain of avian flu, can we predict how long an outbreak will last?**
+1. **Can we predict future outbreaks of Avian flu based on historic data using a times series model?**
-2. **How does bird flu compare to other flu outbreaks in the United States?**
+2. **Can we group related outbreaks by their qualities across the United States?**

 ### Why Machine Learning?
 Machine learning helps us process large datasets efficiently while improving accuracy.
 We will apply: